lukexor/tetanes/README.md

 include complex enums, traits, generics, matching, iterators, channels, and threads.

-There are no uses of `unsafe` and all component interactions are handled using compile-time, type-checked borrowing rules despite the original NES hardware being highly parallel.

 `TetaNES` also compiles for the web!
 Try it out in your [browser](http://lukeworks.tech/tetanes-web)!